Happy Tails: We are so much more than the Pound

 Spay/neuter your pet.
 Unwanted litters contribute to pet overpopulation and overly full shelters.
 A fertile cat can easily give birth to over 100 kittens in her lifetime.
 Be a responsible pet owner and get your pet fixed.

 Support your local shelter or rescue groups that believe that no-kill is the only humane way to address pet overpopulation.
 Show your support through donation, volunteer work, or adoption.

 Spread the word!
 Ask your friends and family to make adoption the first option, and encourage them to spay/neuter their pets.

 The Board, Director and Staff of Cache Humane Society values the positive community support we receive.
 We need this, to help us save animals lives.
 We know that Cache Valley is full of animal lovers.
 We receive donations and support and have a high adoption rate because we have a valley of animal lovers.

-We understand that there are many misconceptions about animal shelters, and know about common urban myths and social media rumors about the work which we do, and how we do it.
-We want to show you that we are not "The Pound" This is now an outdated and incorrect term for the way we operate.
 Our staff are more than happy to show you around our facilities, chat with you and answer any questions you might have about the work we do.
 We want you to be on our side, we need your support, so that we can save the lives of more animals and help this state in which we live, become No Kill.

 The Original Board Statements